THE 2023 EVENT HAS PASSED

 Taylor Creek: This would be an easy and beautiful warm up run that you can check off if you're coming from the north on I-15.
 It's a stunning and scenic 2.5 miles in (5 miles round trip) w/ little elevation gain.
 It is less than 5 minutes from I-15 to the trailhead via the Kolob Canyons entrance to Zion National Park.
 (It has always amazed me how little use the trails in this area of the park get when they are so close to the freeway.
 They are tucked away and well hidden from view from I-15 although very accessible.)

-Parunaweap: An out and back down to the river via the Checkerboard Mesa Escape Route requires some route finding skills.
+Parunaweap: An out and back down to the river via the Checkerboard Mesa Escape This is a technical route and with require some advance planning and way-finding skills.
 This canyon is pristine and seldom seen and well worth the effort.

 Eagle Crags: This is one of the BLM trails located in the Mt.
 Canaan wilderness area adjacent to the park that is every bit as scenic as trails located within the park boundaries.
 Beautiful views into Lower Parunaweap Canyon from the overlook.